gem-pasteur/Integron_Finder/README.md

                         line)
   --gembase             Use gembase formatted protein file instead of
                         Prodigal.
-Folder structure must be preserved --attc-model ATTC_MODEL
+Folder structure must be preserved --annot-parser ANNOT_PARSER_NAME
+                        the name of the parser to use to get information from protein file.
+  --attc-model ATTC_MODEL
-                        path or file to the attc model (Covariance Matrix) --evalue-attc EVALUE_ATTC
+                        Path or file to the attc model (Covariance Matrix).
+  --evalue-attc EVALUE_ATTC
-                        set evalue threshold to filter out hits above it (default: 1)
+                        Set evalue threshold to filter out hits above it (default: 1)
   --calin-threshold CALIN_THRESHOLD
-                        keep 'CALIN' only if attC sites nuber >= calin- threshold (default: 2 --keep-palindromes    for a given hit, if the palindromic version is found, don't remove the one with highest evalue --no-proteins         Don't annotate CDS and don't find integrase, just look for attC sites.
+                        keep 'CALIN' only if attC sites nuber >= calin- threshold (default: 2) --keep-palindromes    For a given hit, if the palindromic version is found, don't remove the one with highest evalue.
+  --no-proteins         Don't annotate CDS and don't find integrase, just look
+                        for attC sites.
+  --promoter-attI       Search also for promoter and attI sites. (default
+                        False)
   --max-attc-size MAX_ATTC_SIZE
-                        set maximum value fot the attC size (default: 200bp) --min-attc-size MIN_ATTC_SIZE
+                        Set maximum value fot the attC size (default: 200bp) --min-attc-size MIN_ATTC_SIZE
                         set minimum value fot the attC size (default: 40bp) --eagle-eyes          Synonym of --local-max.
 Like a soaring eagle in the sky, catching rabbits (or attC sites) by surprise.
-  --circ                Set the default topology for replicons to 'cirular' --linear              Set the default topology for replicons to 'linear' --topology-file TOPOLOGY_FILE
+  --circ                Set the default topology for replicons to 'circular' --linear              Set the default topology for replicons to 'linear' --topology-file TOPOLOGY_FILE
-                        The path to a file where the topology for each replicon is specified
+                        The path to a file where the topology for each replicon is specified.
   -V, --version         show program's version number and exit --mute                mute the log on stdout.(continue to log on
                         integron_finder.out)